G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Related Work

 \section{Related Work}

-Existing defenses against backdoor attacks can generally be divided into two categories: anomaly detection-based approaches and anomaly detection-free approaches.
-The first group identifies malicious weights as anomalous data in the distribution of client weights and excludes them from aggregation.
-In contrast, the second group employs various methods to reduce the influence of malicious weights during the aggregation process.
+Existing defenses can broadly be divided into two categories: anomaly detection-based approaches and anomaly detection-free approaches.
+The first group identifies poisoned weights as anomalous data in the distribution of client weights and excludes them from aggregation.
+In contrast, the second group employs various methods to reduce the influence of poisoned weights during the aggregation process.

 \textbf{Anomaly Detection-based Approaches}.
-These methods generally assume that weights from malicious clients are similar and utilize anomaly detection techniques to distinguish between benign and malicious weights~\cite{blanchard2017machine,fung2020limitations,rieger2022deep,nguyen2022flame}.
+These methods generally assume that weights from malicious clients are similar and utilize anomaly detection techniques to identify poisoned weights~\cite{blanchard2017machine,fung2020limitations,nguyen2022flame,rieger2022deep}.
 Krum and Multi-Krum~\cite{blanchard2017machine} aggregate client models by choosing a local model with the smallest average Euclidean distance to a portion of other models as the new global model.
-FoolsGold~\cite{fung2020limitations} assumes that malicious models always exhibit higher similarity and employs the cosine similarity function to measure the similarity between model weights.
-Other defenses such as DeepSight~\cite{rieger2022deep} and FLAME~\cite{nguyen2022flame} assess differences in structure, weights, and outputs of local models and use the HDBSCAN algorithm to detect malicious models.
+FoolsGold~\cite{fung2020limitations} assumes that poisoned models always exhibit higher similarity and employs the cosine similarity function to measure the similarity between model weights.
+Other defenses such as DeepSight~\cite{rieger2022deep} and FLAME~\cite{nguyen2022flame} assess differences in structure, weights, and outputs of local models and use the HDBSCAN algorithm to detect poisoned models.

 However, Krum, Multi-Krum, and FoolsGold only operate under specific assumptions about the underlying data distributions.
 Krum and Multi-Krum assume that data from benign clients are independent and identically distributed (iid), while FoolsGold assumes that backdoored samples are iid.
 Furthermore, the weight distance measurement used by DeepSight and FLAME cannot provide a comprehensive representation of client weights.
-As a result, as demonstrated in Subsection~\ref{subsec:evaluate_effectiveness}, these approaches may either reject benign weights, causing degradation in global model performance or accept malicious weights, leaving backdoors effective.
+As a result, as demonstrated in Subsection~\ref{subsec:evaluate_effectiveness}, these approaches may either reject normal weights, causing degradation in global model performance, or accept poisoned weights, leaving backdoors effective.